-Perspective | Doug Emhoff, as Second Gentleman, can make history — and change — too
+Perspective | Doug Emhoff, as ‘second gentleman,’ can make history — and change — too

 He needs to champion something that can help nearly every household in America — normalcy.

-“I want him to lay out how normal and boring being the husband of a powerful woman is,” said one of my longtime daddy friends, the husband of an outspoken, politically active lawyer.
+“I want him to lay out how normal and boring being the husband of a powerful woman is,” said one of my longtime dad friends, the husband of an outspoken, politically active lawyer.
 He has grown more than a little tired of well-meaning moms leaping in to help him with his kids or fawning over the fact that he’s the one volunteering in class.

-“We need the first female president so we can have the second female president, so we can stop caring so much about all these firsts,” the dad said.
+“We need the first female president, so we can have the second female president, so we can stop caring so much about all these firsts,” the dad said.

 Harris’s historic place as the nation’s first female vice president is remarkable.
-She has proven herself to be a tough and capable prosecutor, state attorney general and fierce senator.
+She has proved herself to be a tough and capable prosecutor, state attorney general and fierce senator.
 It’s pretty clear that doing a job Dan Quayle could handle isn’t going to be a heavy lift for her.

 But what her husband is going to do with his barrier-breaking role is an intriguing — and potentially impactful — first.